 Travel agencies have been impacted in recent years with roughly 500,000 travelgoers were hit after Monarch Airlines went into administration in October 2017, with over 100,000 passengers stranded whilst on holiday.
 Low-cost airliners Ryanair and Flybe have also reported profit warnings, with the former due to poor customer service according to Which? and the latter resulting in acquisitions of the latter by Virgin Atlantic and Stobart Group.

-Today’s travel and tourism figures show that holidays were the most common reason for UK residents’ visits abroad between July and September 2018, an increase of 1% compared with the previous year https://t.co/hVi33kXtC4 pic.twitter.com/MSYvxWQpGC— ONS (@ONS) January 17, 2019
+Today’s travel and tourism figures show that holidays were the most common reason for UK residents’ visits abroad between July and September 2018, an increase of 1% compared with the previous year https://t.co/hVi33kXtC4 pic.twitter.com/MSYvxWQpGC— Office for National Statistics (ONS) (@ONS) January 17, 2019

 Despite this, the UK tourism industry reported only falls in foreign visitors to the UK and spending per visit compared to 2017, but reported record level visits of UK residents abroad compared to foreign residents to the UK, Office of National Statistics figures show.
 British tourists also spent more money than foreigners and travelled more during the summer with spikes in tourism in August, the ONS report said.